astronomer/astro-docs/ac/next/install-docker.md

 Running Airflow in Docker containers is a simple and effective way to manage and scale your project.
 The core Airflow components — the Webserver, Scheduler, and Workers — are each run in separate containers, meaning you can easily scale resource usage based on the computing requirements of your project.

 This guide contains all of the necessary setup to get Airflow running on Docker.
-This includes creating a local project directory, pulling an Astronomer Core image and `docker-compose` file, and spinning up your environment.
+You'll create a local project directory, pull an Astronomer Core image and `docker-compose` file, and spin up your environment.

 ## Prerequisites